reputage/bluepea/docs/reference/api.md

 ### *Agent* Read Query All

-To get a list of the DIDs of all the agents in the database, send a GET request with query parameter all with value true, that is, all=true.
+To get a list of the DIDs of all the agents in the database, send a GET request with query parameter *all* with value *true*, that is, *all=true*.

 This returns a list of the DIDs of all the agents in the following form: